- Aim of this guidance

 4. Tell the charity

-If you’re currently involved in a charity in a restricted position, and you find that you will be disqualified from the 1 August 2018, you should tell the charity as soon as possible.
+If you’re currently involved in a charity or looking to become involved in a restricted position, and you find that you will be disqualified, you should tell the charity as soon as possible.
 If you are planning to apply for a waiver, their support will help.
 See below.

-If you are disqualified you must not act in a trustee position or, after 1 August 2018 in a relevant senior manager role.
+If you are disqualified you must not act in a trustee position or in a relevant senior manager role.

 5. Apply for a waiver